 Loss Payee’s Purpose

 Once your lender is listed on your insurance policy as a loss payee, the lender will receive notification of your insurance policy’s status on a regular basis.
 The notifications will inform the lender of all activities on your insurance policy.
 When will your lender receive notifications?

 - Once the loss payee is added to the policy

-- When changes are made to policy coverage
+- When changes are made to the policy coverage

 - Late payment on the policy